 The court must hold a hearing to determine whether the dog is a "dangerous dog."
-The way that the court does this is to decide if the circumstances of what happened with the dog fit the legal definition of "dangerous dog." (see page 6 for the legal definition of "dangerous dog." (see page 6 for the legal definition of "dangerous dog."
+The way that the court does this is to decide if the circumstances of what happened with the dog fit the legal definition of "dangerous dog." (see page 5 for the legal definition of "dangerous dog" and some examples).